|MP 7.01.102||Periureteral Bulking Agents as a Treatment of Vesicoureteral Reflux|

 The use of bulking agents in the treatment of VUR has been reported for more than 20 years and has been suggested as an alternative to either antibiotic or surgical therapy.
 Bulking agents can be injected into tissue around the ureteral orifices to minimize reflux.
 The STING procedure (subureteral transurethral injection) involves the endoscopic injection of a bulking agent into the submucosal bladder wall just below the ureteral opening.
 In the more recently used modified STING procedure, the needle is placed in the ureteral tunnel, and the bulking agent is injected into the submucosal intraureteral space.
 When successfully injected, the compound tracks along the length of the detrusor tunnel and establishes a coapted ureteral tunnel.
 This endoscopic procedure can be performed in an outpatient setting.

 In 2001, Deflux® received premarket application (PMA) approval from the U.S. Food and Drug Administration (FDA) for the “treatment of children with vesicoureteral reflux (VUR) grades II-IV.”
-Contraindications include patients with nonfunctioning kidney(s), duplicated ureters, active voiding dysfunction, and ongoing urinary tract infection.
+Contraindications include patients with nonfunctioning kidney(s), active voiding dysfunction, and ongoing urinary tract infection.
+Duplicated ureters were initially considered a contraindication to Deflux treatment, but this was changed to a precaution in 2007.

 Periureteral bulking agents may be considered medically necessary as a treatment of vesicoureteral reflux grades II–IV when medical therapy has failed and surgical intervention is otherwise indicated.